prasannareddychirra/google_coral/README.md

 # Google Coral Dev Board Setup Guide

 ### 1. Requirements

-<span style="color:red">Note: Do not power the board or connect any cables until instructed to do so.</span>
+``Note: Do not power the board or connect any cables until instructed to do so.``

 Before you begin, collect the following hardware: